Lab Director

 Research Scientist

-Ph.D., American University of Beirut, Beirut, Mechanical Engineering
+Ph.D., Mechanical Engineering, American University of Beirut, Beirut, Lebanon

 Email: s.bazzi@northeastern.edu